akashacms/epub-guide/documents/5-structure.html.md

 The entries in this file are fairly straightforward.
 We'll go over this file elsewhere.

-# HTML for Table of Contents in `toc.html`
+# The Navigation Document, a.ka. the Table of Contents, in `toc.html`

 Every EPUB3 e-Book must have a _Navigation Document_ containing at least one `<nav>` that serves as the Table of Contents.
 The EPUB3 Navigation Document replaced the NCX file used in EPUB2.
 For compatibility purposes, `epubtools` automatically generates an NCX file while bundling the EPUB.
+The `<nav>` structure in the Navigation Document will be extracted by the reading system so it can display navigational aids to the user.

 The actual file name for these two files are declared in these `book.yml` entries: